 I have always loved hot air balloons.
 They are so colorful and fun!
-I’m definitely more of a spectator than a rider (heights!), but it’s fun to think about what the world might look like from a high-flying balloon.
+I love watching them fly slowly through the sky.
+I’m definitely more of a spectator than a rider (because…heights!), but it’s fun to think about what the world might look like from a high-flying balloon.
+I also love all of the different designs that are on hot air balloons.
+They inspired me to try to this hot air balloon watercolor art project.

 Supplies for Coffee Filter Hot Air Balloons: